What's it all about?

 - Download the PDF guide onto your mobile device if you need to to remind yourself of the six species to look for

-- During the whole of the weekend of the 17th / 18th October, record the species you manage to spot in that time
+- During the count period (usually a weekend) record the species you manage to spot in that time

 - Tell us where you were when you saw them, and how many of each species you saw here